Guillembc23/Guillembc23/README.md

 - 🧠 **RUSH-7**
   Reinforcement learning agent that learns to play a custom card game using Q-learning techniques.

+- 💻 **Stochastic_Calculus_Simulations**
+  Code I did while learning stochastic calculus.
+Contains a simulation of a Brownian Bridge throught its SDE and a delta-hedging strategy of an european option over simulated stock that follows a geometric Brownian motion.

 - 📈 **TRADING_BACKTESTER**
-  Backtesting engine for evaluating algorithmic trading strategies with historical market data.
+  Backtesting engine for evaluating silly algorithmic trading strategies with historical market data.

 - 📊 **DATATHON_2024**
   Project developed for a data competition; includes exploratory analysis, feature engineering, and predictive modeling.